RhysRaptor/WADteam9Ecoursework/README.md

 # WADteam9Ecoursework
-# Don't read this if you want to pass
+# Don't do updates at 4am kids